ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 <grid-example title='Customising settings panel chart groups' name='customise-chart-groups' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "charts"] }'></grid-example>

+### Customising panels

+The Chart Tool Panels can be reorganised using the `chartToolPanels.panels` grid option.

+Note that when the `chartToolPanels` grid option is used, the panels returned from `gridOptions.getChartToolbarItems(params)` are ignored.
+If `chartToolPanels` is set without `chartToolPanels.panels`, **all panels** will be shown regardless of the results of `gridOptions.getChartToolbarItems(params)`.

+The example below shows panels being reorganised:

+<grid-example title='Customising panels' name='customise-panels' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "charts"] }'></grid-example>

 ## Chart Tool Panels Button

 The Chart Tool Panels Button offers an alternative way to access the Chart Tool Panels and is enabled as shown below: